jdschi/Valetudo_automations_scripts/README.md

 # A script and a few automations for Valetudo

-I find it usefult to have a script for utilizing automation with Valetudo.
-The script uses fields, so that you get something that looks like this when you write the automation, and makes sure that any pecularities to a given room can be maintained.
+I find it useful to have a script for utilizing automation with Valetudo.
+The script uses fields, so that you get something that looks like this when you write an automation, and makes sure that any pecularities to a given room can be maintained (lights, blinds, water flow, etc.).
+It can be called several times and the robot will then clean each room in the order that it is called.

 ![Screenshot](https://github.com/jdschi/Valetudo_automations_scripts/blob/main/Screenshot_20250825_075917.png?raw=true)

-A few automations and a script that have been useful with [Valetudo](https://valetudo.cloud) in [Home Assistant](https://www.home-assistant.io/).
+These are optimized for [Valetudo](https://valetudo.cloud) in [Home Assistant](https://www.home-assistant.io/).
 All yaml files assume your robot is named `valetudo_p10purobot` which is unlikely the case for your robot, so change accordingly.
 Other changes are explained in the file comments.
 I did some light editing for privacy, so please let me know if you find an error.
 Maybe someone else finds it a useful way to learn about automations.
 Be aware that it will take a little time to modify it for your setup.
 It is not a real plug-and-pray thing.